By state

 Colonial National Historical Park

-Colonial NHP links two of the most consequential sites in American history: Jamestown, where English colonization took root in 1607, and Yorktown, where the Revolution effectively ended in 1781.
+Colonial National Historical Park covers two places that genuinely changed American history: Jamestown, the first permanent English settlement in North America, founded in 1607, and Yorktown, where the Revolutionary War effectively ended in 1781.

 NPS Photo / N. Adams